epfl-ada/ada-2021-project-decls/README.md

-# ADA
+# Don’t neglect, let rainbow shining!

 ## Abstract

-LGBTQ  This topic has been discussed in different media and is reflected in the given Quotebank dataset.
-The goal of our project is to find out the situation and law of LGBTQ through the analysis of the dataset, thereby predicting what kind of background LGBTQ can be better accepted and recognized by society.
-Firstly, we recognize the LGBTQ topics using sentence grammar analysis, then we derive the distribution statistics of LGBTQ, with related to other variables such as time, media and speaker background (e.g. gender, nationality, education background), and then analyze the sentimental factor of the quotation related to LGBTQ.
-The analysis section will then leave space for a more important chapter of our story: whether people's feelings and attitudes towards LGBTQ are related to the quotation time, speaker's country and other information.
-We can even dig out the relationship between LGBTQ and the economic development of the world.
+Do you know there are still 69 UN member States criminalizing consensual same-sex activity?
+During the Covid-19 pedantic, LGBTQ people are struggling to survive in a world that has become even more unequal and violent.
+What can we do to change this situation?
+Well, we believe the answer may lie in the QuoteBank dataset.
+The LGBTQ topic has been discussed in different media and reflected in the given Quotebank dataset.
+In this project, we will go through the dataset and try to find out what we can do to help better their situation.
+Firstly, we recognize the LGBTQ topics using sentence grammar analysis, then we derive the distribution statistics of LGBTQ, with related to other variables such as time, media, and speaker background (e.g. gender, nationality, education background), and then analyze the sentimental factor of the quotations related to LGBTQ.

+Moreover, we extract the correlation and causations of other factors and learn how they affect equality in human society and the development of LGBTQ society.
 Further, we also want to figure out the reasons behind frequency changes towards LGBTQ topics, such as some important events at that time.
-This combined effort can help us have a deeper understanding of people's acceptance of LGBTQ under different backgrounds, thus we can make predictions for the future LGBTQ development and give suggestions for constructing a more equal and LGBTQ-friendly world community.
+This will give us a deeper understanding of people's acceptance of LGBTQ under different backgrounds, thus we can make predictions for the future LGBTQ development and give suggestions for constructing a more equal and LGBTQ-friendly world community.

 ## Research questions

-* How does the frequency of the LGBTQ topic change year after year, and what might be the reason for the change.
+- How does the frequency of the LGBTQ topic change year after year, and what might be the reason for the change?
-* How do people from different groups (e.g. gender, occupation, etc.) talk about LGBTQ equality problems (positive or negative) Specifically, is there any correlation between a country's situation (citizens' average education level, GDP, GDP per capita) and the attitudes of their people toward this topic.
+- How do people from different groups (e.g. gender, occupation, etc.) talk about LGBTQ equality problems (positive or negative)?
+Specifically, is there any correlation between a country's situation (citizens' average education level, GDP, GDP per capita) and the attitudes of their people toward this topic?
-* How does the pattern of the distribution of speaker features change over time, and what might be the reason accounting for it.
+- How does the pattern of the distribution of speaker features change over time, and what might be the reason accounting for it.
 For example, do male people become more and more realized the LGBTQ topic than before?
-* What are the topics that often co-occur with LGBTQ, and the reasons for that co-occurrence.
+- What are the topics that often co-occur with LGBTQ, and the reasons for that co-occurrence?
 Specifically, consider those topics that co-occur with LGBTQ, does it currently has a positive or negative effect on LGBTQ.
-* How can we improve the situation based on the analysis of the above RQs and existing information of QuoteBank.
+- How can we improve the situation based on the analysis of the above RQs and existing information of QuoteBank?

 ## Dataset